 Cash and cash equivalents consist of highly liquid investments with original maturities of three months or less when purchased.
-Short-term investments consist of investments with original maturities of one year or less when purchased.
 The Association maintains certain cash and cash equivalents balances that exceed FDIC insurance thresholds, which management does not consider to be a significant risk.

-Deferred premiums
+Deferred Premiums